-Not everyone is top talent.
+Not everyone falls into the "top talent" category.
 There, I said it.
 When I am recruiting for a position I find many candidates that have the right credentials, experience and competencies… but are they top talent?
 Just because a candidate has the experience, background and skills for the position does not automatically make them top talent.
 I find what separates truly top talent from the rest is not always what I’m reading on their resume, it is certain personality traits within each candidate.

 Curious people are learners.
 They ask questions and listen for the answers.
 Curious people are not afraid of change; in fact they run after it.
 People who are naturally curious are always looking for ways to innovate or improve a process and become more efficient.